typhoon-data-org/typhoon-orchestrator/README.md

 Above is an example of two tasks:

 1. Extracting the exchange rates from an API call function for a 1-day range
-2. Writing CSV to a filesystem.
-This example actually echos it;  to put it to S3 change the Hook connection name.
+2. Writing CSV to a filesystem; S3 in this case.
 Within the edge between task 1 and 2 it transforms the data:
     1. It flattens the data
     2. Then transforms it from a dict to a pipe delimited CSV.

 # Getting started

-See [documentation](https://typhoon-data-org.github.io/typhoon-orchestrator/getting-started/installation.html) for detailed guidance.
+See [documentation](https://typhoon-data-org.github.io/typhoon-orchestrator/getting-started/installation.html) for detailed guidance on installation and walkthroughs.

 ## with pip (typhoon standalone)